pscally1005/pscally1005.github.io/_posts/recipes/meme/2026-04-01-gassy-assy.markdown

 Description: |
   Happy April Fools Day!<br><br>

   Have you ever been invited somewhere you absolutely did not want to go?
 A dinner party.
 A game night.
-Your neighbor’s “casual” wine tasting that somehow lasts six hours?<br><br>
+Your neighbor’s "casual" wine tasting that somehow lasts six hours?<br><br>

   Worry no more.<br><br>